Could Alex de Minaur be the great hope that Australian tennis has been crying out for?

 |Major tournament||Best finish|

-De Minaur is yet to build many weapons to his game, this is highlighted by his first serve.
+De Minaur is yet to build many weapons to his game, as highlighted by a weak first serve that yields a relatively low percentage of easy points.

 Comparisons have been drawn to former Australian tennis champion Lleyton Hewitt, who played a similar, full-court press style of tennis that demanded great fitness and determination.